pointw-dev/halchemy/src/docs-generator/src/headers/per_request.md

 # Per Request Headers
 Sometimes you want just this one request to have headers different from the default headers.
 Halchemy makes this easy.
-You use the "with headers" method.
+You use the `with headers` method.
 This method takes a dictionary/object of headers to set for this request.
 Here is an example:

 <tabs>
 <tab name="Python">